SycSin/MyRecipes/README.md

 ## Installation
 Our application is built to run via Docker on any environment.

+When developing locally, it is recommended to use `http://localhost:3000` as the API via axios on the frontend.

 ### Requirements
 * [Docker](https://docs.docker.com/get-docker/)
 * [Docker Compose](https://docs.docker.com/compose/install/#install-compose)